-Nothing in this procedure shall be interpreted to expand, diminish, or alter academic freedom provided under Minnesota State Board policy, a system collective bargaining agreement, or the terms of any charter establishing a college library as a community or public library.
+Nothing in this procedure shall be interpreted to expand, diminish or alter academic freedom, articulated under Minnesota State Board policy and Minnesota State collective bargaining agreements, or the terms of any charter establishing a College library as a community or public library.

-Means processes, software and hardware used by system and network administrators to protect the confidentiality, integrity, and availability of the computer resources and data owned by the College or its authorized users.
-Security measures include, but are not limited to monitoring or reviewing individual user’s accounts for potential or actual policy violations and investigating security related issues.
+Security measures means processes, software, and hardware used by College and network administrators to protect the confidentiality, integrity, and availability of the computer resources and data owned by the College or its authorized users.
+Security measures may include, but are not limited to, monitoring or reviewing individual user accounts for suspected policy violations and investigating security-related issues.

 College Information Technology

-Means all facilities, technologies, and information resources used for information processing, transfer, storage and communications.
-This includes, but is not limited to, computer hardware and software, computer labs, classroom technologies such as computer-based instructional management systems, and computing and electronic communication devices and services, such as modems, e-mail, networks, telephones (including cellular), voicemail, facsimile transmissions, video, and multimedia materials.
+College information technology means all College facilities, technologies, and information resources used for information processing, transfer, storage and communications.
+This includes, but is not limited to, computer hardware and software, computer labs, classroom technologies such as computer-based instructional management systems, and computing and electronic communications devices and services, such as modems, e-mail, networks, telephones, voicemail, facsimile transmissions, video, mobile computing devices, and multimedia materials.

-Means to send, store, collect, transfer, or otherwise alter or affect information technology resources or data contained therein.
+Transmit means to send, store, collect, transfer or otherwise alter or affect information technology resources or data contained therein.

 Compliance with applicable law and policy

-Users must comply with laws and regulations, Minnesota State, and Fond du Lac Tribal and Community College policies and procedures, contracts, and licenses applicable to their particular uses.
-This includes, but is not limited to, the laws of libel, data privacy, copyright, trademark, gambling, obscenity, and child pornography; the federal Electronic Communications Privacy Act and the Computer Fraud and Abuse Act, which prohibit hacking and similar activities; state computer crime statutes; Student Code of Conduct; applicable software licenses; and Minnesota State Board polices 1.B.1, prohibiting discrimination and harassment; 1.C.2, prohibiting fraudulent or other dishonest acts; and 3.26, concerning intellectual property.
+Users must comply with laws and regulations, Board policies and College procedures, contracts, and licenses applicable to their particular uses.
+This includes, but is not limited to: the laws of libel, data privacy, copyright, trademark, gambling, obscenity, and child pornography; the federal Electronic Communications Privacy Act and the Computer Fraud and Abuse Act, which prohibit “hacking” and similar activities; state computer crime statutes; applicable conduct codes, including the Minnesota State System Procedure 1C.0.1, Employee Code of Conduct; applicable software licenses; and Minnesota State Board Policies 1B.1, prohibiting discrimination and harassment, 1C.2, prohibiting fraudulent or other dishonest acts; and 3.26, concerning intellectual property.

-Users are responsible for the content of their personal use on College information technology, and any liability resulting from that use.
+Users are responsible for the content of their personal use of College information technology and may be subject to liability resulting from that use.